 There are occasions that our concern about a student may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a student.

 On very rare occasions Social Care, whilst undertaking an investigation under section 47 of the Children Act 1989, may want to speak to a student without parents' knowledge.
 This would be a decision made in collaboration with our partner agencies and would only be done in situations where a student might be at immediate risk.
 To gain consent at this point may increase the level of risk to the student or cause evidence of a crime to be lost.

-The school’s Child Protection, Safeguarding and e-Safety Policy can all be found on the school website in our school policies section.
+The school’s Child Protection, Safeguarding and On-line Safety Policy can all be found on the school website in our school policies section.

-Our named Governor for Safeguarding is Mrs Liz Hynds.
+Our named Governors for Safeguarding is Mrs Nicci Boddam-Whetham.